SM1974/4B25/README.md

 The central part of the device hardware is a [Freedom KL03Z development board](https://www.nxp.com/design/development-boards/freedom-development-boards/mcu-boards/freedom-development-platform-for-kinetis-kl03-mcus:FRDM-KL03Z).
 This features an on board accelerometer part MMA8451Q, which is used for sensing the projection of the gravity vector on to the accelerometer axes.
 The measured co-ordinates of this projection are used to compute tilt angle.
 (Analog Devices, 2010)

-There are two other peripherals:
+The design includes two other peripherals:
 1. A 12-bit DAC part MCP4725 that provides the device voltage output with a gain of 25mV per degree of tilt.
 2. A 96x64 RGB OLED driven by a SSD1331 chip that displays the angle of HOB inclination.